stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

    - How can we verify the quality of Wikipedia content?
    - Should we implement content validation before storage?
    - What metrics should we track for search quality?

+3. **Type Safety Migration**
+   - How should we handle test files that rely on the old models?
+   - Should we update all tests at once or incrementally?
+   - Do we need a comprehensive pass to update all code that uses the models?